-If you’re busy with the daily running of your business, time is money.
+You’re busy with the daily tasks of running a business and time is money.
 By cross-posting you can create one killer piece of content and publish it to all of your social media accounts at the same time.
 Job done!

-Your favourite social media platform to post on might not be used by your customers every day.
+Your social media platform of choice might not be used by your customers every day.

 Your customers might only log onto Facebook once a week, but they log onto Instagram every day.
-With this approach there is a higher chance of your customers seeing your content.
+By cross-posting there is a higher chance of your customers seeing your content.

 The Cons of Cross-Posting

-If you’ve got a dedicated following that are subscribed to several of your social media accounts, they can often feel cheated if they see the same post over and over again.
-Your customers may think that you’re lazy and can’t be bothered to spend another minute creating a new post.
+If you have a dedicated following and they are subscribed to several of your social media accounts, they could feel cheated if they see the same post over and over again.
+Your customers could think that you couldn’t be bothered to spend more time creating content for them.

-Each social media platform has the best time to post to maximise exposure.
-If you cross-post then you could posting at the best time for one platform but totally missing your audience on another.
+Each social media platform has an ideal time to post to gain maximise exposure.
+If you cross-post, you could be posting at the best time for one platform but totally missing your audience on another.

 Cross-posting can lead to over-posting.
 Twitter and Instagram users are used to seeing multiple posts per day.
-Compared to Facebook and LinkedIn, two posts per day should be the maximum (this can be more in special circumstances).
+Compared to Facebook and LinkedIn, where users are used to seeing approx two posts per day.

-This one is specific to Facebook and Instagram cross-posting to Twitter.
-When you create a post on Instagram and cross-post it to Twitter the user will just see a link to the image.
-This is due to Facebook owning Instagram and not allowing the image to be displayed correctly.
+This one is specific to Facebook and Instagram user cross-posting to Twitter.
+When you create a post on Instagram and cross-post it to Twitter, users will have to click on a link to see the image.

 What’s the best approach?